 Let $(X_A,b_A)$ and $(X_C,b_C)$ be based $K(A,1)$ and $K(C,1)$ spaces respectively.
 The two inclusions of $C$ into $A$ are represented by continuous maps $i_P,i_N: (X_C,b_C)\to (X_A,b_A)$ respectively.
 Thus we can build the space $X$ as a graph of space, where the graph is just a loop with one vertex, $X_A$ is the vertex space, and $X_C$ is the edge space.
 Explicitly, $X$ is a quotient of $X_A\sqcup(X_C\times [-1,1])$, where any $(x,-1)\in X_C\times\{-1\}$ is glued to $i_N(x)\in X_A$ and $(x,1)\in X_C\times\{1\}$ is glued to $i_P(x)\in X_A$.
 The space $X$ built this way is a $K(H,1)$ for $H=A\star_C$.

 Note that $X_A$ is naturally a subspace of $X$.
 We also identify $X_C$ with the subspace $X_C\times\{0\}$ of $X$, which has a product neighborhood $X_C\times(-1,1)$.
 Cutting $X$ along $X_C$ (and taking completion) yields a space $V$, which is the mapping cylinders associated to $i_P$ and $i_N$ with $X_A$ identified.
-We call $V$ the \emph{thickened vertex space} and note that it deformation retracts to $X_A$; See the top-right of Figure \ref{fig: graphofspace}.
-The image of $\{b_C\}\times[-1,1]$ in $X$ is a loop with the standard orientation on $[-1,1]$, which we denote by $t$.
-We abuse the notation to also denote by $t$ the corresponding element in $\pi_1(X,b_A)=H=A\star_C$.
-This way we obtain the standard presentation
+We call $V$ the \emph{thickened vertex space} and note that it deformation retracts to $X_A$; see the top-right of Figure \ref{fig: graphofspace}.
+The image of $\{b_C\}\times[-1,1]$ in $X$ is a loop with the standard orientation on $[-1,1]$, which we denote by $\tau$.
+Denote by $t$ the corresponding element in $\pi_1(X,b_A)=H=A\star_C$.
+This way we obtain the standard (relative) presentation